Cooperating with and without Formal Agreements

 - In all matters relating to Erasmus+ and the Key Actions, as well as the DAAD and its funding programs and Marie Skłodowska-Curie Action (MSCA) please contact Göttingen International.

-- In all matters relating to international research cooperation supported by national and European funding bodies, please contact the Research and Transfer Services Department, except in matters relating to the Marie Skłodowska-Curie Action (MSCA) (mobilty and career development of early career researchers), where you can contact Göttingen International.
+- In all matters relating to international research cooperation supported by national and European funding bodies, please contact the Research and Transfer Services Department, except in matters relating to the mobilty and career development of early career researchers in the framework of the Marie Skłodowska-Curie Action (MSCA), where you can contact Göttingen International.

 - In all matters relating to international degree courses, Cotutelle agreements and other forms of international teaching cooperation, please contact the Student and Academic Services Department.